When Success Doesn't Feel Fulfilling: What High-Achieving Women Are Really Missing

 The achievement trap

-High achievers are often raised — or shaped by experience — to equate accomplishment with worthiness.
+High achievers are often raised, or shaped by experience, to equate accomplishment with worthiness.
 You learned early that being good, being impressive, being productive was how you earned love, safety, or approval.
 Achievement became your love language with the world.

 The problem is that this never ends.
 There's always a next milestone, a higher bar, a new goal to reach.
 And every time you get there, the feeling of arrival lasts about 48 hours before the goalpost moves again.

 This isn't a productivity problem.
 It's an identity problem.
 You've become so fused with what you do that you've lost touch with who you are outside of it.
+The pattern I'm describing here, needing to achieve to feel worthy, often shows up in relationships too.
+These are some of the resources I recommend for women starting to untangle that.

 Success can mask a deeper emptiness